 Supervisors: Dr Duncan A. Robertson + Dr Samiur Rahman

 Aleksanteri (Aleks) holds an MPhys (Hons.) in Physics from the University of St Andrews (2019) and an M.S.E.C.E in Electrical and Computer Engineering from the Georgia Institute of Technology (2020).
-Aleks started his PhD in autumn of 2020, having previously completed a final year project designing and building a new antenna with the group in 2019.
-His PhD concerns the development of millimetre wave radar systems to act as sensors for autonomous boats, as part of the STREAM project, including the development of hardware and the statistical analysis of data gathered in the field.
+Aleks started his Ph.D. in autumn of 2020 with the Millimetre Wave Group.
+His Ph.D. concerns the measurement of high frequency sea clutter as part of the STREAM project, including the development of hardware and the statistical analysis of data gathered in the field.
 His research interests include measurements of the radar environment, antenna design, and millimetre-wave radar system design.